DigilabNLCR/.github/profile/README.md

 ## Specialisation of repository

-This repository specialises on outputs of Digital humanities research in National Librarz of the Czech Republic
+This repository specialises on outputs of Digital humanities research in National Library of the Czech Republic

 ## Supported by